logisim-evolution/logisim-evolution/docs/style.md

     edit configuration and look for a property named `org.checkstyle.google.suppressionfilter.config`, then set its value to `checksyle-suppressions.xml` and click `Next.
   * Click "Finish".
-* You can now run CheckStyle using the `Checkstyle` command or directly from the CheckStyle tab.
+* You can now run Checkstyle using the `Checkstyle` command or directly from the CheckStyle tab.
 * Ensure `Rules:`, shown in the scan result window, reads `Logisim-evolution`.

 ---

 # Using Gradle plugin #

-CheckStyle is also plugged into the project's Gradle build system and provides the `checkstyleMain` and `checkstyleTest` tasks:
+Checkstyle is also plugged into the project's Gradle build system and provides the `checkstyleMain` and `checkstyleTest` tasks:

 ```bash